lutherdpage/DevSecOps_projects/README.md

 📋 Notes

-This project was built by following a guided DevSecOps tutorial.

 All workflows were tested and pushed from VS Code.

 Vulnerable code in Solaris.py is intentionally included for SAST demonstration.